Foreword

 Support provided

-Finally, the set of services jointly commissioned to date (see appendix six) have been specifically developed to address important needs that carers have highlighted.
+Finally, the set of services jointly commissioned to date (see appendix 6) have been specifically developed to address important needs that carers have highlighted.
 For example, carers have told us that:

 Launched in January 2020; there was a brief interruption because of the COVID-19 pandemic, but the project remobilised in May 2020.
 This has been overseen by the Surrey Carers Partnership Group and included:

-• 15 presentation and feedback sessions through existing meeting structures (this included mental health groups such as FOCUS; the Surrey Disability Empowerment Network; Surrey Heartlands CCG Equalities Group
+- 15 presentation and feedback sessions through existing meeting structures (this included mental health groups such as Forum of Carers and People Who Use Services (FoCUS); the Surrey Disability Empowerment Network; Surrey Heartlands ICB Equalities Group

-• Surrey Downs Integrated Care Partnership Board; the CCG Staff Health and Wellbeing Group; and the Surrey End of Life Care Carers Task Group)
+- Surrey Downs Integrated Care Partnership Board; the ICB Staff Health and Wellbeing Group; and the Surrey End of Life Care Carers Task Group)

-In addition to the Action for Carers – Making it real for young carers and young adult carers findings, three reports have been generated capturing the feedback provided by both carers and stakeholders:
+In addition to the Action for Carers – Making it real for young carers and young adult carers findings, 3 reports have been generated capturing the feedback provided by both carers and stakeholders:

-As the draft strategy was developed between phases one and two, engagement activity, such as joint discussions at the Carers Partnership Group, attendance at various stakeholder meetings, and co-production of early drafts, continued.
+As the draft strategy was developed between phases 1 and 2, engagement activity, such as joint discussions at the Carers Partnership Group, attendance at various stakeholder meetings, and co-production of early drafts, continued.

 Engagement on the draft of the Surrey Carers Strategy 2021 to 2024.
 Launched formally in October 2020 and ceased at the beginning of January 2021.
 This was overseen by the Surrey Carers Partnership Group.
 A summary of key activity is included below.

-• The groups contacted included Surrey Coalition of Disabled People, Mencap, Surrey GRT Forum, Family Voices Surrey, Surrey Minority Ethnic Forum, Outline Surrey, Disability Empowerment Network, Surrey Dementia Action Alliance and Sight for Surrey.
+- the groups contacted included Surrey Coalition of Disabled People, Mencap, Family Voices Surrey, Surrey Minority Ethnic Forum, Outline Surrey, Disability Empowerment Network, Surrey Dementia Action Alliance and Sight for Surrey

 168 responses to the survey were received.
 In addition, through the dedicated Carers Strategy email, feedback collated by carer support providers, and contact comments sent directly to commissioners, several 'free text' comments and feedback was received.